Time-resolved observation of magnon splitting into vortex gyration and Floquet spin waves

 and having a linewidth reflecting that of the fluctuator.
-In practice the gyration mode is \textit{always} (at least thermally) populated so that two mixing sidebands (SB$^-$ and SB$^+$) are bound to \textit{always} appear at $f_\textrm{rf} \pm f_\textrm{g}$.
+In practice the gyration is \textit{always} (at least thermally) populated so that two mixing sidebands (SB$^-$ and SB$^+$) are bound to \textit{always} appear at $f_\textrm{rf} \pm f_\textrm{g}$.
 Fig.~\ref{Fig_Linear_Response}(c) is an illustration of this mixing-induced sidebands.
-For the parameters of [Fig.~\ref{Fig_Linear_Response}(c)], i.e. the drive being at 4.13 GHz, the rf field induces a linear response, so that the spectral signatures of the (thermally populated) regular eigenmodes just add to the effect of the drive [Fig.~\ref{Fig_Linear_Response}(c)].
+For the parameters of Fig.~\ref{Fig_Linear_Response}(c), i.e. a 4.13 GHz drive, the rf field induces a linear response, so that the spectral signatures of the (thermally populated) regular eigenmodes just add to the effect of the drive [Fig.~\ref{Fig_Linear_Response}(c)].
 These mixing-induced sidebands are still present if the dc bias is suppressed (not shown).

-We emphasize that in the linear regime this frequency mixing yields \textit{only the first} lateral sidebands while the cross-talk yields an additional peak at $f_\textrm{rf}$.
+We emphasize that in the linear regime this frequency mixing yields \textit{only the first} lateral sidebands while the cross-talk yields the peak at $f_\textrm{rf}$.
 The spectrum is thus trident-like [see Fig.~\ref{Fig_Linear_Response}(c)] and by no means this amplitude modulation effect could generate a frequency comb.

 We have stayed so far in a low amplitude regime for which there is no scattering among spin waves.
-Studies in comparable vortex disks \cite{heins_self-induced_2024} showed that when sufficiently populated, the spin waves scatter into the gyration mode, and in this case, the large gyration can create a Floquet context that renormalizes the spin wave manifold.
-Being electrical and broadband, our setup can conveniently study the temporal evolution of this phenomenon.
+Studies in comparable vortex disks \cite{heins_self-induced_2026} showed that when sufficiently populated, the spin waves scatter into the gyration mode, and in this case, the large gyration can create a Floquet context that renormalizes the spin wave manifold.
+Our setup can conveniently study the temporal evolution of this phenomenon.